Niloy333/Wearanize_plus/README.md

 Since EDF is a widely used format in Neuroscience, the data should be readable across different platforms and environments.
 The PlugNPlay version has been formatted according to the *EEG-Brain Imaging Data Structure* ([EEG-BIDS v1.10.0](https://bids-specification.readthedocs.io/en/v1.10.0/)) specifications.
 The usability of the EEG signals has been checked with [*eegFloss*](https://github.com/Niloy333/eegFloss), and the outputs have been added to the corresponding file.
 See Section 3.2 of the [reference paper](#reference-paper) for more details.

 > [!IMPORTANT]
-> **Please note that PSG data for Sub115, Sub124, Sub129, and Sub130 were collected with Mentalab.
-Consequently, the PSG channel names differ from recordings acquired with Somnoscreen (used for all other participants).
+> **Please note that PSG data for Sub115, Sub124, Sub129, and Sub130 were collected with Mentalab, and their channel names differ from those collected with Somnoscreen (used for all other participants).
 See [PlugNPlay Channel Descriptions](#plugnplay-channel-descriptions) for the exact channel mappings and sampling rates.**

 ## Script Descriptions